-Any operation being a technical procedure can have a certain amount of recurrences.
-The ETS procedure can also have recurrences and it does not make any difference which method was used (clamping, cutting, or excisional method).
-Recurrences have been reported in medical studies and it ranges between 1 to 4% depending how careful follow-ups are made with the patients.
-The exact reason for recurrence is not totally known yet.
-A possibility for this is re-growth of the nerve or the emergence of new pathways.
-Pregnancy also has the potential of increasing the recurrence rate slightly.
-The thought behind this is that during pregnancy stem cells from the embryo can affect the re-growth of the sympathetic chain and potentially cause recurrence.
+Recurrences have been reported in medical studies.
+The statistic ranges between 1 to 4% depending on follow-ups made with the patients.
+The exact reason for recurrence is not understood.
+One possibility is re-growth of the nerve or the emergence of new pathways.
+Pregnancy also has the potential of increasing the recurrence rate.

-In regards to new pathways for recurrence is the ability of sympathetic nerve cells within the spinal cord to assume the role of those sympathetic ganglia that were excluded during sympathectomy.
-To describe it in more simple terms the sympathetic signals are being re-routed.
-This is only a theory and a lot more research has to be done to draw any conclusions.
+New pathways could be formed as well.
+This is due to the ability of sympathetic nerve cells within the spinal cord to assume the role of the sympathetic ganglia that were excluded during a sympathectomy.
+The sympathetic signals are being re-routed.
+This is currently a theory that has yet to be proven by research.

-Another observation that was made over the years indicates that patients who are extremely anxious may be more likely to produce neurological transmitters (catecholamines) in their blood causing sweating which has nothing to do with the sympathetic chain.
-Obviously this is something that is embedded in ones personality and it very difficult to predict who will have a recurrence because of this observed phenomena.
+Another observation indicates that patients who are extremely anxious may be more likely to produce neurological transmitters (catecholamines) in their blood.
+This causes sweating which has nothing to do with the sympathetic chain.

 Yes, a surgeon can go back and repeat the same operation.
-Each case must be reviewed carefully as many factors have to be considered.
-The re-recurrence rate is extremely low.
+Each case must be reviewed carefully, as many factors must be considered.
+A second recurrence is extremely unlikely.
 Each case has to be discussed with the surgeon before a second attempt is made.

-To learn more about what the ETS surgery can do for you contact us by contacting our office.
+To learn more about what the ETS surgery can do for you, reach out by contacting our office.

 Please view our disclaimer.